 San Luis Rey River Parcel

 BVAS is in the process of purchasing a 31-acre parcel (currently owned by the Cheatham family) that lies in between the San Luis Rey River and Camp Pendleton.
 The property lies at the end of Muirfields Drive in Oceanside.
-Acquiring this land would link together four contiguous protected areas: Camp Pendleton directly to the north, and a piece of city owned property and Whelan Lake Bird Sanctuary to the east (see map).
+Acquiring this land will link together four contiguous protected areas: Camp Pendleton directly to the north, and a piece of city owned property and Whelan Lake Bird Sanctuary to the east (see map).
 The city-owned property was restored in 2015 to provide habitat for the endangered southwest willow flycatcher and least Bell’s vireo.
-Acquiring the 31-acre parcel would allow BVAS to restore it to coastal sage scrub and chaparral habitats, suitable for the federally listed as "threatened" California gnatcatcher and other threatened and endangered animal and plant species.
+Acquiring the 31-acre parcel will allow BVAS to restore it to coastal sage scrub and chaparral habitats, suitable for the federally listed as "threatened" California gnatcatcher and other threatened and endangered animal and plant species.

 Conservation Through Education, Advocacy, Land Management, and Monitoring

 Buena Vista Audubon